www.flickr.com

 If you're like me you will probably need to see step-by-step pictures of this.
 It's from "Vogue Knitting: The Ultimate Knitting Book"

-By Blogger Angela, at 11:36 AM
+By Blogger Unknown, at 11:36 AM

 great, thanks!